TalEliyahu/Threat_Model_Examples/README.md

 # **Threat Model Examples**

 This repository contains various threat model examples for different technologies and systems.
-These resources can help security professionals, developers, and researchers understand the security risks and best practices for mitigating potential threats in a variety of platforms.
+These resources provide illustrative examples of threat models across different domains, helping security professionals, developers, and researchers better understand how threat modeling can be applied effectively to address security risks.

+> This project was established to give an idea of how the end results of a threat model might look like.
+With so many guidelines and methodologies available, we noticed that having concrete examples would help the community better understand what 'good' looks like.

 ---